hibbitts-design/hibbitts-design-org-blog/posts/2018-04-03-h5p-comes-to-the-grav-open-course-hub/post.md

 The development of this new Shortcode was greatly simplified by the amazing [Shortcode Core Plugin](https://github.com/getgrav/grav-plugin-shortcode-core), which lets Grav authors add their own custom Shortcodes.

-H5P content is still supported via a custom content type (i.e. where custom fields are use to hold H5P information), which provides further flexibility for one instance of a Grav page containing H5P content to be re-used in multiple areas of a site via the Page Inject Plugin.
+H5P content is still supported via a custom content type (i.e. where custom fields are use to hold H5P information), which provides further flexibility for displaying one instance of a Grav page containing H5P content in multiple areas of a site via the Page Inject Plugin.

 ![H5P custom content type page](h5p-custom-content-type.png)
 _Figure 3.
 H5P custom content type page._